AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/override-project-level-with-company-level-billing-rates.md

 product-area: projects
 navigation-topic: financials
 title: Override Project-Level Billing Rates with Company-Level Billing Rates
-description: (NOTE: THIS IS LINKED TO THE UI IN THE EDIT PROJECT MODAL)
+description: "(NOTE: THIS IS LINKED TO THE UI IN THE EDIT PROJECT MODAL)"
 ---

 # Override Project-Level Billing Rates with Company-Level Billing Rates